AIA Billing: G702 and G703 Step-by-Step (2026)

 - Track retainage and change orders from month one

 If you are still managing this process with spreadsheets and paper forms, you are spending more time on billing than you need to.
-The math does not change, but the tools you use to do that math can save you hours every billing cycle.
+The right construction billing software can save you hours every billing cycle.
 When your job costing, change order tracking, and invoicing all live in the same system, pulling together a pay app becomes a straightforward process instead of a monthly fire drill.

 Want to put this into practice?
 Book a demo with Projul and see the difference.